psosera/ttap/data-structures-labs/src/testing-frameworks.md

 Within `exampleUnitTest`, we use the `assertEquals(expected, actual)` static function to demand that some `expected` value is equal to the `actual` value being produced.
 In this specific case, we assert that the third-greatest value of `arr` should be `4`.

-To run our tests in NetBeans, we can proceed in one of three ways:
+To run our tests in VSCode, we can proceed by clicking the testing vial icon in the left-hand side of VSCOde.

-*   We can run this individual test by clicking the green play arrow in the left-hand gutter next to `exampleUnitTest`.
-*   We can run _all tests_ in the project with "Run → Test Project."
+From the testing panel, you can see a list of the tests mined from the project and selective run all or some of the tests.
 We can also run all tests directly through Maven on the command-line with `mvn test`.
-Although, since we are already in NetBeans, we should favor using the NetBeans UI to enjoy the prettier output!
+Although, since we are already in VSCode, we should favor using the VSCode UI to enjoy the prettier output!

-Regardless of how you do it, run this test and observe the output below your source code in NetBeans.
+Regardless of how you do it, run this test and observe the output below your source code in VSCode.
 You should see that successful tests are highlighted in green.
 If a test fails, it is highlighted in red with a relevant error message to help you in the debugging process!